SummaryRead the full fact sheet

 - Pay special attention to cooking utensils, work surfaces and other surfaces such as floors and walls.

-- For utensils, dip them in a solution of 1.5 cups of household chlorine bleach in 10 litres of cold water (a household bucket) for two minutes.
+- For utensils, dip them in a solution of 1.5 cups of household chlorine bleach in 10 litres of cold water (a household bucket) for 2 minutes.
 Rinse in clean water.

 - To disinfect hard surfaces, use the same solution and leave wet for 10 minutes.
 Rinse off with clean water.